corda/corda-docs-portal/content/en/platform/corda/5.3/deploying-operating/config-users/rbac-groups.md

 RBAC groups are organizational structures used to manage user permissions efficiently.
 They function similarly to folders in a file system:

-Groups can be nested within one another, creating a hierarchical structure.
+* Groups can be nested within one another, creating a hierarchical structure.
-Roles are assigned to groups and inherited by all users within that group and its subgroups.
+* Roles are assigned to groups and inherited by all users within that group and its subgroups.
-Users can have one parent group, allowing for flexible permission management.
+* Users can have one parent group, allowing for flexible permission management.

 By setting a user's parent group, you can easily assign roles and permissions based on group membership.
 This approach allows for streamlined management of access rights across your organization.

+{{< note >}}
+You must have the `UserAdminRole` role to be able to manage RBAC user groups.
+{{< /note >}}

 RBAC groups are created and managed using the REST API.
 This section describes the following: